Subhankar-Bhattacharjee/COMS579-S24/README.md

 `pip install -r requirements.txt`

 ### Usage

 - To upload a PDF: `python upload.py --pdf_file=example.pdf`

-- To ask questions to RAG: `python query.py --question="What is the meaning of life?"`

 ## Step By Step for execution